MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- Tai Zecirevic

-16. Repeat steps 14-15 for the **Manufacturing** security group.
+19. To verify the membership of the **Manufacturing** group, scroll back up to the list of groups, highlight the object ID for the **Manufacturing** group and then press **Ctrl+C** to copy the ID to the clipboard. <br/>

+	Then hit the UP arrow on your keyboard to automatically type the prior command, which contains the object ID of the Research group that you pasted in during the prior step:  <br/>

+		Get-MgGroupMember -GroupId 'the object ID of the Research group' -All | ForEach {Get-MgUser -UserId $_.Id}    <br/>

+	You then need to replace the object ID of the Research group with the ID of the Manufacturing group.
+To do so, use the left arrow on your keyboard to move your cursor to the start of the object ID, then highlight the object ID of the Research group and hit **Ctrl+V**.
+This will replace the ID of the Research group by pasting in the object ID of the **Manufacturing** group.
+Then press Enter to run the command.
+Doing so will display the members of the **Manufacturing** group. <br/>

 	In the **Manufacturing** group, you added the following members in AD DS, each of which you should see in the list of group members:

 	- Bernardo Rutter